 Verdict: An interesting true story butchered to make a poor movie.

 Marshall Bell, Robert Beltran, Ann Byrne and Tom Hickey.

 Filmed in NI (?)

 Robert Mitchum, Trevor Howard, Sarah Miles, John Mills, Christopher Jones, Leo McKern, Barry Foster, Marie Kean, Arthur O’Sullivan, Des Keogh, Niall Toibin, Emmet Bergin.

 Filmed mainly on the Dingle Peninsula in County Kerry.

 Set in County Kerry during World War .I., young Rosy Ryan (Sarah Miles), the daughter of local publican Tom Ryan (Leo McKern), marries passionless schoolmaster Charles Shaughnessy (Robert Mitchum).
 Dissatisfied with her life Rosy embarks on an affair with Major Randolph Doryan (Christopher Jones), a British officer stationed in the town.
-When town half-wit Michael (John Mills) innocently spills the beans on the couple the townspeople start gossiping.
-However, Shaughnessy chooses to ignore the scandal in the hope that Rosy will come to her senses and end the affair….
+When the village half-wit Michael (John Mills) innocently spills the beans on the couple the townspeople start gossiping.
+However, Shaughnessy chooses to ignore the scandal in the hope that Rosy will come to her senses and end the affair.